My last article told the story of how I dislocated my ribs. This one continues to the cure.

-It just wasn’t getting completely better so I ended up going to Janet McClain who is an excellent massage therapist in Southgate, Michigan.
+It just wasn’t getting completely better so I ended up going to my colleague Janet who is an excellent massage therapist.
+We took a lot of advanced training together and worked together, too.
 She “surrounded the dragon” (the painful rib area) using finger pressure to relax tender muscles.

 The dislocated ribs were mid-chest.
 Janet pressed into the muscles in the upper ribs near my collar bones.
 She also released (relaxed) the muscles on the sides of my back and spine.

-I just could not let her press into the painful rib joint at my breastbone.
+But I just could not let her press into the painful rib joint at my breastbone.
 I just couldn’t.
+Way too painful!

 And when she gently lifted my head forward a little to work on my neck, oh!
 That hurt in my mid-chest!

-When I left her office I felt pretty good but still it wasn’t “fixed.”
+When I left her office I felt pretty good.
+Things were much better but still it wasn’t “fixed.”

 Since I dislocated my ribs, I did some research.
 Ribs can dislocate either at the spine or the breastbone.
 They can be manipulated back into place by osteopaths, physiotherapists or chiropractors manually (by hand pressure.)
 And I’ll bet that’s pretty uncomfortable.